Rollin King

 Biography

-Dr. King and his wife, April are both from Indiana and met each other while attending Huntington University as undergraduates.
+Dr. King and his wife, April, are both from Indiana and met as undergraduates.
 Subsequently, they pursued graduate studies at the University of Georgia.
 After a year and a half living in Zurich (Switzerland) and Cambridge (UK), they moved to Minnesota in 2001.
 April is a practicing lawyer in the area of trusts and estates.
-They have three teenagers - two daughters and a son.
+They have three grown children.

 Awards